Below is a guide to everything you need to consider when starting your own sportswear brand.

 STORY -: What’s the purpose of the brand.
 What are you offering your customers that is different?
 This is how you tell your brand story.

 ETHOS -: What are the brand value?
 What are you hoping to bring to your customers?

 PERSONALITY -: Are you fun or serious.
 Luxury or budget.
 Whatever sector your brand is in, you need to make sure the personality represents your product and consumer’s expectations.

-Everything you put out there should be in-keeping with and reflective of the above – from your name and logo to the marketing messages, website copy, packaging, images and social media posts you share.
+Everything you put out there should be in keeping with and reflective of the above – from your name and logo to the marketing messages, website copy, packaging, images and social media posts you share.

 You really need to really focus on the message you communicate, the emotional connection you want to have with your customer and the type of business you want to build.

 One of the hardest parts of creating a new brand is selecting a brand name.
-It needs to represent your business, be easy to remember, easy to search for on google and be unique.
+It needs to represent your business, be easy to remember, be easy to search for on google and be unique.